mechcarbide/mechcarbide/content/posts/what-is-tungsten-carbide.md

 ## What Is Tungsten Carbide?

-Tungsten carbide, also called carbide, is a chemical compound composed of **tungsten and carbon**, with the **chemical formula "WC"** and the appearance of fine grey powder.
+Strictly speaking, tungsten carbide, also called "carbide," is a chemical compound composed of **tungsten and carbon**, with the **chemical formula "WC"** and the appearance of fine grey powder.
 Tungsten carbide is chemically stable.

 ![](/uploads/what-is-tungsten-carbide-blog-2.png)